 The point of a longevity annuity isn’t to generate income for the present.
 Rather, it allows you to feel more secure about spending from your nest egg early in retirement since you know that even if your savings run low you’ll have those longevity annuity payments kicking in later on.

 What’s appealing about both these types of annuities is that they’re pretty straightforward.
 You know what you’re giving up, and you know what you’re getting in return.
-What’s more, the fact that you’re turning over a lump sum for a fixed monthly payment makes it easier to compare one insurance company’s annuity against another than when you’re dealing with annuities that have various layers of fees and complicated provisions than can affect the size of the payments you’ll receive in the future (although you do have to allow for the fact that payments from insurers with higher financial strength ratings from companies like Standard & Poor’s and A.M.
-Best will generally be lower than those with high ratings).
+What’s more, the fact that you’re turning over a lump sum for a fixed monthly payment makes it easier to compare one insurance company’s annuity against another than when you’re dealing with annuities that have various layers of fees and complicated provisions than can affect the size of the payments you’ll receive in the future (although you do have to allow for the fact that payments from insurers with high financial strength ratings from companies like Standard & Poor’s and A.M.
+Best will generally be smaller than those with low ratings).
 You can compare quotes from different firms and check out their ratings by going to an online annuity brokerage like ImmediateAnnuities.com.

 Of course, like any investment, immediate and longevity annuities have drawbacks.
 If you end up dying sooner than you expect, you’ll have shelled out a large sum for a relatively small number of payments, or perhaps no payments at all in the case of a longevity annuity if you die before the payments begin.
 So, clearly, buying an immediate or longevity annuity doesn’t make much sense if you’re pretty certain you’ll die early in retirement.
 If you’re married or have a partner, however, you’ll also want to take both of your potential lifespans into account.